-The next North American Cup that includes veteran events will be seeded with points from the following events: 2019 April and December North American Cups, 2019 National Championships and 2019 Veteran World Championships.
-In the event that the 2020 Veteran Worlds are canceled, this event will be removed from seeding and the National Point Standings.
+The next North American Cup (July 2021 North American Cup in Philadelphia) will be seeded with points from the following events: 2019 April and December North American Cups, 2019 July National Championships and 2019 Veteran World Championships.
+In the event that the 2020 Veteran Worlds are canceled, the 2019 Veteran World Championships will be removed from seeding and the National Point Standings.